Polish heraldry: Medieval coats of arms

 Since there was no heraldic authority in Poland or in the Polish–Lithuanian Commonwealth, many old Polish coats of arms were changed over time by different publications, losing their original appearance.
 The Heraldic Commission was registered on 20 January 2010.
 Although many medieval Polish coats of arms were presented in Western European rolls of arms, there were no publications that presented original coats of arms in Poland until the 20th century, when Adam Heymowski began recovering old Polish coats of arms.
 His work was continued by Professor Józef Szymański, who finally published an armorial of original Polish coats of arms.

 The ancient Pałuki family coat of arms was visually close to the Topór coat of arms, and in time a similar coat was assumed by Clan Topór.
 As the Ostoja coat of arms evolved, the dragon was replaced by feathers and the cross by the sword, followed by other changes between ancient and modern versions.

 Many Polish coats of arms feature so-called variations, which are particular to Polish heraldry.
 In many cases, variations are simple errors, sometimes the family wished to make a distinction within the clan and in other cases coats have been called variations of a particular family's coat just because they look similar, which all together create a unique heraldic clan organisation in Poland.
-This is presented in the second part of the gallery, which shows many different variations of the Ostoja coat of arms.